 If adverse effects on respiratory health of swimmers were arising from volatile by-products of chlorination, such as chloramines or trihalomethanes, levels in the air around indoor pools would often be higher than around open-air pools and this could give serve to increase the risk.
 However, if the air in the breathing zone immediately above the pool surface were the critical exposure, this may not be the case since higher levels of byproducts can often be present in the water in outdoor pools.
+The only study thus far specifically to compare indoor and outdoor pools found an apparent increased risk of asthma only for outdoor private pools and not for public outdoor or for indoor pools.

-What research is needed and being done on this topic?
+What research is needed and being done on this

-In 2007, experts in respiratory health, environmental epidemiology, swimming pool operation, chemistry and analytical methods met to review the current science.
+In 2007 experts in respiratory health, environmental epidemiology, swimming pool operation, chemistry and analytical methods met to review the current science.
 They recommended a range of future research to help establish whether use of swimming pools can give rise to asthma, what the relevant agents are, and how they may best be controlled to eliminate such risks.

 The recommendations included:

-- Studies and development of methods to characterise and routinely measure relevant agents in pool environments, and show how levels vary with pool use and management.
-This should include both inorganic and organic chemical substances as well as biological agents, and should focus particularly on irritants and allergens. - Toxicological studies to establish firm dose/ response relationships for such agents. - Models to describe and quantify exposure to such agents in relation to patterns of activity in the pool. - Better epidemiological studies using the above measures, and including use of harmonised definitions of asthma and validated biomarkers where possible that can temporally relate exposure to subsequent development of asthma.
+- Studies and development of methods to characterize and routinely measure relevant agents in the pool environment, and show how levels vary with patterns of pool use and management.
+This should include both inorganic and organic chemical substances as well as biological agents, and should focus particularly on irritants and aller- - Toxicological studies to establish firm dose/ response relationships for such agents. - Models to describe and quantify exposure to such agents in relation to patterns of activity in the pool. - Better epidemiological studies using the above measures, and including use of harmonised definitions of asthma and validated biomarkers where possible that can temporally relate exposure to subsequent development of asthma.